rpdelaney/l4d2-tourney-rules/rules.md

 infected or tank is allowed.

 ######6.2.7 Console variables ("cvars")
-In-game configuration files and scripts that do not exploit “cheat” cvars, as noted on the official List of cvars, and do not circumvent cvars blocked by the competitive configuration (e.g. `mat_hdr`).
+Source engine configuration files and scripts that do not exploit “cheat” cvars, as noted on the official List of cvars, and do not circumvent cvars blocked by the competitive configuration (e.g.
+`mat_hdr`) are allowed.

 ######6.2.8 Wait
 Use of the wait command in scripts is allowed without limitation.